 - One of the most dangerous enemies of the eastern bluebirds is the house sparrow – it can attack and kill the nesting birds.

-- The Eastern bluebirds can be seen in Missouri both in winter and in warm months.
+- The Eastern bluebirds can be seen in Missouri in winter and warmer months.

-- There is an increased need for nesting boxes for bluebirds, as there is a shortage with proper trees with cavities suitable for the nests.
+- There is an increased need for nesting boxes for bluebirds, as there is a shortage of proper trees with cavities suitable for the nests.

 - Eastern bluebirds can live up to 10 years.